Top 20 Safe Investments with High Returns

 Best For: Investors who want to own real estate but without the hassle of managing the property; investors looking for passive income or cash flow; retirees.

-The REIT market is made up of a number of sub sectors that investors can choose from.
-Popular sectors include housing REITs, commercial REITs, retail REITs, hotel REITs, etc.
+The REIT market is made up of several subsectors that investors can choose from.
+Popular sectors include housing REITs, commercial REITs, retail REITs, and hotel REITs.

 Cash from REITs can be taken out any time the stock market is open.